Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In 2016, Samsung made more of a refresh to its Galaxy S lineup than an overhaul.
 Actually, from the surface, consumers would be hard-pressed to tell anything has changed.
 But once you dive into the details, there’s quite a bit of worthy improvements.

 This is especially true of the S7 Edge, which now boasts a phablet-sized display and a much larger battery.
-Is it now the perfect Android smartphone?
+Is it now the perfect Android phone?
 Let’s find out in our Samsung Galaxy S7 Edge review.

 Price: $792 on Verizon